call us +353 (0)91 877323

 Your final day of cycling follows the west coast of Lewis and is full of historical and cultural interest.
 Heading north, we pass the ancient Dun Carloway Broch and then the Blackhouse Village at Gearrannan which offers an insight into what island living was like not so many years ago.

-After a relaxed breakfast to start the day, you will have time to visit a local gallery or perhaps even the Outer Hebrides’ only distillery – Abhainn Dearg – “The Red River”, before the short journey to Stornoway.
-There is plenty of interest here including the excellent Gaelic cultural and arts venue and nice cafes and bars, where you can have lunch.
-Following lunch we will board the ferry for the scenic journey back to Ullapool on the mainland.
-From Ullapool it is approximately 1.5 hour’s drive to Inverness where we will arrive around 7.00 pm.
+After a relaxed breakfast, you have time to take a final bike ride to the village of Stornoway.
+Alternatively, we can ride in the van to explore Lews Castle, recently renovated, with restaurants and museum.
+Lots to see and do here, including the excellent Gaelic cultural arts venue and nice cafes where you can have lunch.
+Early afternoon we board the ferry for a scenic journey to Ullapool on the mainland.
+From Ullapool it is approximately 1.5 hour’s drive to Inverness, where we will arrive close to 6.30 pm.
 (B)

 Scotland Island Explorer